- 4% of patients required dose reduction of AUSTEDO® due to adverse events vs 2% of patients taking placebo1

 Common Adverse Reactions: The most common adverse reactions for AUSTEDO® (>8% and greater than placebo) in a controlled clinical study in patients with Huntington’s disease were somnolence, diarrhea, dry mouth, and fatigue.
 The most common adverse reactions for AUSTEDO® (4% and greater than placebo) in controlled clinical studies in patients with tardive dyskinesia were nasopharyngitis and insomnia.

 Please see accompanying full Prescribing Information, including Boxed Warning.

 References: 1.
-AUSTEDO® (deutetrabenazine) tablets Prescribing Information.
-Teva Pharmaceuticals USA, Inc. August 2017.
-2. Data on file.
+AUSTEDO® (deutetrabenazine) tablets current Prescribing Information.
+Teva Pharmaceuticals USA, Inc. 2.
+Data on file.
 Teva Neuroscience, Inc. 3.
 Fernandez HH, Factor SA, Hauser RA, et al. Randomized controlled trial of deutetrabenazine for tardive dyskinesia: the ARM-TD study.
 Neurology.
 2017;88(21):2003-2010.
 4. Anderson KE, Stamler D, Davis MD, et al. Deutetrabenazine for treatment of involuntary movements in patients with tardive dyskinesia (AIM-TD): a double-blind, randomised, placebo-controlled, phase 3 trial.
 Lancet Psychiatry.
 2017;4(8):595-604.
 5. Huntington Study Group, Frank S, Testa CM, et al. Effect of deutetrabenazine on chorea among patients with Huntington disease: a randomized clinical trial.
 JAMA.
 2016;316(1):40-50.